akka/akka/akka-docs/java/camel.rst

 returned by the end method.
 See the `org.apache.camel.model`__ package for details).
-After executing the route definition handler, akka-camel finally calls a to(targetActorUri) on the returned ProcessorDefinition to complete the route to the consumer actor (where targetActorUri is the actor component URI as described in :ref:`access-to-actors`).
+After executing the route definition handler, akka-camel finally calls a to(targetActorUri) on the returned ProcessorDefinition to complete the route to the consumer actor (where targetActorUri is the actor component URI as described in :ref:`access-to-actors-java`).
+If the actor cannot be found, a `ActorNotRegisteredException` is thrown.

 \*) Before passing the RouteDefinition instance to the route definition handler, akka-camel may make some further modifications to it.